Akihabara Guide – Japan's Otaku and Tech Center

 Arriving in Akihabara

-It was around 7 pm I arrived at Akihabara station towards my hotel and took the opposite way, seeing for the first time what this neighborhood is like.
-I just saw stores and high school girls and maids on the street.
-I realized that I was going the wrong way and came back crossing a prominent avenue that is close to the station that separates Akiba from the neighborhood where my Hotel was.
+It was around 7 PM when I arrived at Akihabara station heading to my hotel and took the opposite path, seeing for the first time what this neighborhood is like.
+I only saw shops and garotas colegiais and maids on the street.
+I realized I was going the wrong way and turned back, crossing a prominent avenue near the station that separates Akiba from the neighborhood where my hotel was.

 Akihabara Guide - Japan's Otaku and Tech Center

-It was summer, I ended up in the rain, I arrived at my Hotel (GRIDS HOSTEL AKIHABARA) all wet, and I was served very well with a towel.
-Every morning when I left my Hostel I would buy a smoothie or drink at the vending machine and go towards the Akihabara neighborhood and I used to buy a nikuman at the konbini or go to the bakery next to the station called come from France.
+It was summer, I ended up caught in the rain, I arrived at my Hotel (GRIDS HOSTEL AKIHABARA) all wet, and was very well attended with a towel.
+Every morning when I left my Hostel, I bought a smoothie or drink at the vending machine and headed towards the Akihabara district and usually bought a nikuman at the konbini or went to the bakery next to the station called Vie de France.

-I remember that next to this bakery there was a pharmacy and also the biggest electronics store in Akihabara the Yodobashi Kamera.
-It was a neighborhood, there wasn't much to do other than walk around the anime stores and be scared by the prices of shirts that exceed 6,000 yen.
-There was a 7-story building that I liked to climb that was full of stores, if I'm not mistaken, it's the NHK radio station.
+I remember that next to this bakery there was a pharmacy and also the largest electronics store in Akihabara, the Yodobashi Kamera.
+It was a neighborhood where there wasn't much to do besides walk around the anime shops and be shocked by the prices of shirts that exceed 6,000 yen.
+There was a 7-story building that I liked to go up, which was full of stores; if I'm not mistaken, it's the NHK radio building.

 Akihabara Guide - Japan's Otaku and Tech Center